fewsolutions/mburns2022/README.md

 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on smart glasses
 - 📫 How to reach me N/A
-- ⚡ Fun fact: Led a group that was highly commended in the BT Young Scientist Irish Finals in 2024
+- ⚡ Fun fact: Led a group that was highly commended in the BT Young Scientist Irish Finals in 2024, and another that won the Cork Robotics Competition

 <!---
 mburns2022/mburns2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.